13 Relationship Statistics [New 2024 Data]

 1. General facts about love, marriage, and relationships

-This section gives you a good overview of love in the world also known as descriptive statistics.
+This section gives you a good overview of love in the world.

 After reading this you’ll better understand the proportions and the current status of romance in the world.